First, am I eligible?

 How do I apply?

 You can apply for a Sallie Mae personal loan online or over the phone.
-Typically, you need to have your most recent W-2 form and your two most recent pay stubs on hand when you apply.
 Follow these steps to begin the process online:

 - Go to the Sallie Mae website and click Banking in the top navigation bar.